-Graduated rendering
+Graduated Renderer

 The Graduated Renderer is used to render all the features from a layer, using a single user-defined symbol, whose color reflects the classification of a selected feature's attribute to a class.
+Like Categorized Renderer, it allows to define rotation and size scale from specified columns.